 4. Date your spouse

 Work, kids, and other obligations have a way of draining our energy to the point where we just don’t want to do another thing.
-Schedule time.
-Romance and connection is always important.
-Physical distance creates emotional distance.
-This can happen without even realizing.
-Cuddle, hold hands, kiss, and yes, have sex.
+So, perhaps, it is then that you will need to schedule time.

-Find compromises where compromises can be found and if there is a topic you refuse to budge on, say not circumcising your son, or household duties need to be split down the middle, say so.
+Find compromises where compromises can be found and if there is a topic you refuse to budge on, say not circumcising your child, or household duties need to be split down the middle, say so.

 Honesty and communication will work 100% of the time.
 It’s just there’s always a civilized way to express yourself!

 So, get ready to plunge into the most exciting phase of your life.
 Get going with your marriage preparation, and trust your instincts- you are going to have a wonderful time with your spouse in the times to come!

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.